 You can notice some of the metrics, such as feature stats and outliers, appear in both data quality and model quality contexts.
 ML and data monitoring often come hand in hand as you look at the data anyway.
 However, the ML-focused part of the monitoring looks at the data to evaluate model relevance.
 In contrast, the data quality-focused part of the monitoring looks for corruption and errors in the data itself.

 - Model quality is context-specific.
 There is no "standard accuracy level" or "obvious data drift."
 Model quality expectations depend on the use case.
 For example, you might care a lot or very little about the drift in individual features.
 Some models have seasonality; you should consider it when setting comparison windows.
 In some cases, you'd want to aggregate your data over minutes; in others, over days.
 The bottom line is that you need to understand the model and data to pick the right monitoring metrics and heuristics.

 - Monitoring without ground truth.
 This half-blind monitoring is very particular to ML.
-You might also have partial feedback (for example, when experts manually check only some of the predictions) or ground truth labels arriving at different intervals.
-Defining the suitable proxy for model quality without getting an overwhelming number of alarms is hard.
+You might also have partial feedback (for example, when experts manually check only some predictions) or ground truth labels arriving at different intervals.
+Defining a suitable proxy for model quality without getting an overwhelming number of alarms is hard.